-It’s important to call attention to the dangers of oil explorations in the Arctic region.
-As it is, the Arctic is already melting at an alarming rate because of climate change.
 Once oil drilling begins in the Arctic region, the situation will worsen at a quicker pace.
 As for my task of resupplying their provisions, I accomplished it within minutes.
 So I blew a kiss to Aliyah and Johno and sped off.
 I left with a grin.
 Despite the difficulty, everything was worth it.

 I’m doing this for the climate and for my family’s future.